NMattyy/Thinkpad-T14s-G2-MacOS/README.md

-# WIP
+# W.I.P
 # Hackintosh for Thinkpad T14s Gen 2 (AMD version) NO EFI

 > [!WARNING]
-> I am not responsible for any damages you may cause
-> installing MacOS on your thinkpad T14s Gen 2
+> I am not responsible for any damages you may cause installing MacOS on your thinkpad T14s Gen 2
 >
 > THIS IS ONLY A GUIDE.
 I WILL NOT PROVIDE ANY EFI.
 >
-> With this repository I would like to create a semi-guide to install MacOS
-> on the Thinkpad T14s Gen 2 Amd version and showing what works and what does not.
+> With this repository I would like to create a semi-guide to install MacOS on the Thinkpad T14s Gen 2 Amd version and showing what works and what does not.
 >
-> You have to build your own EFI by following [Dortania
-> guide](https://dortania.github.io/) as you may have a
-> a slightly different configuration than mine.
+> You have to build your own EFI by following [Dortania guide](https://dortania.github.io/) as you may have a slightly different configuration than mine.

 ## 💻 Hardware